Order Management: How to Set Your Fulfilment Process to Maximum Efficiency

 But without a proper system in place then it’s also a great way to oversell and miss orders.
 Not an ecommerce order management process to be proud of.

-You COULD login to every sales channel and manually export orders from each one into a centralised spreadsheet.
+You COULD login to every sales channel and manually export orders from each one into a centralized spreadsheet.

 This can be an all mighty drain on time and overall customer satisfaction (and your sanity) as the business grows.